Public Art Redmond, Oregon

 Over the years, I’ve been fortunate to collaborate on public art projects with artists such as Janet Zweig.
 We’ve partnered on her art projects in Seattle, New York, Orlando and St. Louis.
 Most recently, she was commissioned as the creative force behind a public art project called the “Redmond Moving Art Center” in Redmond, Oregon.

 TAPPING INTO ARTISTIC ENERGY

 The project vision called for a mobile trailer like you’ve never seen before!
-My first impression of the concept drawing was that it looked like a futuristic horse trailer.
 The trailer has two components…a mobile stage and a recording studio.
 The vision of the folks behind the project is to bring out the trailer at Redmond’s festivals, parks and neighborhoods and, with the help of a producer, record local content.

 FIGURING IT ALL OUT

-Our job is to collaborate with the artist on figuring out how to bring their concept to life.
+Our job is to collaborate with an artist like Janet Zweig on figuring out how to bring their concept to life.
 And the first step was taking a close look at how project vision meshes with financial considerations.
 Can it be done or what changes need to be made is the key question.
 We call it value engineering.
 It’s what gets us to the “landing budget”.

 From the get go it was clear that our approach would be to purchase and trick out a brand new trailer rather than build a trailer from the ground up.
 The purchased trailer came with all the pre-made structural engineering done.
 Besides, building a one-off trailer would be cost prohibitive.

 So we bought a flatbed trailer, brought it into the shop, did a close survey of it and basically re-built in our auto cad system.
 This gave Janet and I the opportunity to play with different design, engineering and functionality scenarios for the enclosure.
 It was a fun experiment in cosmetics!